MaxPerl/perl-Gtk3-windows-installer/README.md

 8) Install perl with pacman -S --needed --noconfirm mingw-w64-x86_64-perl

-If you followed these steps, open the MinGW64 shell and start the installation process with the command perl ./install-perl-Gtk3-mingw64.pl
+If you followed these steps, you can open the MinGW64 shell and start the installation process with the command perl ./install-perl-Gtk3-mingw64.pl